 Wyandottes are very eye-catching chickens.
 They make very beautiful ornamental chickens for the casual backyard chicken keeper.
 They also perform well as show chickens.

-The first Wyandotte chickens where silver-laced.
+The first Wyandotte chickens where silver-laced (to this day, in fact, the color variation is very popular).
 However, since the breed was created, many other color variations have been made.
 Color variations recognized by the American Poultry Association include: Buff, Partridge, Black, White, Blue, Columbian and Silver Penciled, Golden-Laced and Silver-Laced.
 However there are many varieties that are not yet recognized by the American Poultry Association.
 Such varieties include: Red, Blue-laced Red, Buff-Laced, Chocolate, Barred/Cuckoo, Splash, Splash Blue-Laced, Mille Fleur (brown porcelain), Salmon, Blue Silver Penciled, Pyle, Blue Partridge, Buff Columbian and Chocolate Partridge.

 Other Physical Characteristics

 Wyandotte chickens lay ~200 light brown colored eggs per year.
-However, since they are a dual purpose breed, standard (non-bantam) Wyandottes are generally large.
-Heritage strains are known to be fair meat chickens (similar to other breeds that have heritage versions like Rhode Island Reds, New Hampshire Reds, Plymouth Rocks and Orpingtons).
+However, standard (non-bantam) wyandotte they are dual purpose.
+Wyandottes are a heritage breed and the original strains are known to be fair meat chickens (like Rhode Island Reds, New Hampshire Reds, Plymouth Rocks, Orpingtons, Dorkings and Sussexes).

 Wyandottes and very mellow, low key type chickens.
-They also bear confinement well.
-However, the breed can be dominative/assertive.
+They also generally bear confinement well.
+However, since the breed is large and can be dominative/assertive (like the Plymouth Rock or Rhode Island Red).
 This means that they are often near the top of the pecking order.

 Wyandottes can have a pleasant, eye catching appearance which is perfect if you are looking for an ornamental egg-layer.
 However, they also tend to be more vocal than most other breeds I am familiar with… Wyandottes will definitely give you a heads up if they think they are being shorthanded on the treats!